peppermintc/quick-server/README.md

 ### Quick Server

-Code snippets for quickly start HTTP and WebSocket servers.
+Code snippets for HTTP and WebSocket servers.

 - HTTP